turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceModVariables.md

-    orgHandle := "orgHandle_example" // string | The handle of the organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID which contains the variable. variableName := "variableName_example" // string | The name of the variable for which setting is to be delete.
+    orgHandle := "orgHandle_example" // string | The handle of the organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID which contains the variable. variableName := "variableName_example" // string | The name of the variable to delete the setting for.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)